supryan/IFTTT-OSX/README.md

 IFTTT-OSX
 ============

 What the hell is it?
 Good question.
 This isn't exactly new information, but I wanted to create an organized, instructional template illustrating how to build custom notifications for use with OSX Notification Center.
 To put it simply, I love push notifications.
 I not only wanted a flow of notifications through iOS with the use of <a href="https://ifttt.com" target="_blank">IFTTT</a> and <a href="https://www.pushover.net" target="_blank">Pushover</a>, but I also wanted to receive these same notifications on OSX as well.
-I bundled a few apps together using <a href="https://github.com/alloy/terminal-notifier" target="_blank">Terminal Notifier</a> to get OSX notifications of some of my most frequently used apps that did not provide OSX apps to begin with.
-Therefore, bridging the gap between push notifications on all devices.
-All this could not be done without the use of IFTTT, Terminal Notifier, Dropbox, and <a href="http://www.noodlesoft.com/hazel.php" target="_blank">Hazel</a>.
+I bundled a few apps together using the core framework of <a href="https://github.com/alloy/terminal-notifier" target="_blank">Terminal Notifier</a> to get OSX notifications of some of my most frequently used apps not available through OSX.
+Therefore, IFTTT-OSX is bridging the gap between push notifications across all devices.
+I want to make this clear that all this could not be done without the use of IFTTT, Terminal Notifier, Dropbox, and <a href="http://www.noodlesoft.com/hazel.php" target="_blank">Hazel</a>.
 Shoutouts to the developers of these apps are listed below.

 Shoutouts
 ============

-I wrote this various scripts for use with <a href="https://github.com/alloy/terminal-notifier" target="_blank">Terminal Notifier by alloy</a>, so, thanks for that!
+I wrote a few shell scripts for use with <a href="https://github.com/alloy/terminal-notifier" target="_blank">Terminal Notifier by alloy</a>, so, thanks for that!
 I also combined some automated tasks with IFTTT and Dropbox using  <a href="https://github.com/alloy/terminal-notifier" target="_blank">Hazel by Noodlesoft</a>.

 App Releases
 ============